Workers’ Compensation and Service Industry Workers

 Common Injuries That Occur

 Dealing with “the public” can be a challenge.
 You have to learn to adapt quickly to help different kinds of people with different needs and goals, and you have to do it with a smile.
 Even when you do everything the way it should be done, you can still suffer a serious workplace injury.
-Some of the more common ones covered by workers’ compensation in Philadelphia include:
+Some of the more common ones covered by workers’ compensation include:

 - Burns — People who work in the food service industry as well as those who work with toxic chemicals, such as in the cleaning service industry, are at the highest risk of burn injuries.
 If you are burned at work, a workers’ compensation lawyer at Larry Pitt & Associates can help you obtain the benefits you need to cover your medical bills and your lost wages, so you can keep providing for yourself and your family.